 Another flaw in Long Beach’s current sexual harassment policies is that the statute of limitations requires victims of sexual misconduct to file a lawsuit within one year after the last incident of sexual harassment took place.

 For those who have been empowered by the ongoing wave of sexual misconduct allegations sweeping the U.S., the current statute of limitations creates major obstacles and prevents them from pursuing legal action against predators, gropers, harassers, and abusers at work, our sexual harassment attorneys at JML Law explain.

 It’s yet unclear whether or not the city council will review or lift the current statute of limitations to enable more women to speak out against predators and seek justice.

 Have you been sexually harassed or abused at work by your employer or coworkers?
 Seek the legal advice of our skilled attorneys today to learn all legal options available in your case.
-Call our Long Beach offices at 818-835-5735 or send an email to schedule a free initial consultation.
+Call our Long Beach offices at 818-610-8800 or send an email for a free case evaluation.